All Episodes

 You may want to vote for us.

-Um that's why I said we should be calling it the Bribery Student Bribery Act of 2022.
+That's why I said we should be calling it the Bribery Student Bribery Act of 2022.

-And it's it's beyond troubling.
+And it's beyond troubling.

-You have even Nancy Pelosi acknowledged Biden didn't have the authority to do it by executive fiat.
+In the case of student loan forgiveness, you have even Nancy Pelosi acknowledged Biden didn't have the authority to do it by executive fiat.

-If you did what he's doing, you'd be arrested for human trafficking, and you'd spend a lot of time in jail.
+If you did what he's doing, you'd be arrested for human trafficking and you'd spend a lot of time in jail.

 And that's the lawlessness that has been and defines the current administration.